taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 If you are interested, you can find out more about deriving protocols [here](https://hexdocs.pm/elixir/Kernel.html#defstruct/1-deriving).

-Now when we make an authenticated request for a user, we will receive a response of the user that contains the user's id and username.
+Now when we make an authenticated request that contains a valid token for a user, we will receive a response that contains the user's id and username.

 ```
 {
   "data": {
     "id": 1,
-    "username": "testuser"
+    "username": "Slick Rick"
   }
 }
 ```